Shubham6541/java-tutorials/jjwt/README.md

 	Parse passed in JWT enforcing the 'iss' registered claim and the 'hasMotorcycle' custom claim
 ```

-The Baeldung post that compliments this repo can be found [here](http://www.baeldung.com/)
+The nklkarthi post that compliments this repo can be found [here](http://www.nklkarthi.com/)